alialkhatib/alialkhatib.github.io/_drafts/2020-04-20-contact-tracing.md

 Designing a system that goes out of its way like this to avoid knowing the literal location that you're at wasn't the simplest approach, and it's at least a little praiseworthy that this system is being developed in a slightly complicated and confusing way with the right *goal* in mind.
 If you look at Strava or Snapchat or some other location-tracking app, you can always see yourself as a dot on a map, moving around perhaps with other dots on the same map; this throws out that entire approach.
 In the context of COVID-19, all anyone really needs to know is that we were *near* each other.
 This approach strives to give us that *and nothing else*.

-Okay, so long as we're clear on what this system does, let's talk about why this isn't going to work.
+I think it's important that we understand what this system does so we can talk meaningfully about what it doesn't achieve, and what it doesn't even bother to try and do.
+And there's a lot.

 ### welcome back